The Themed Curriculum comprises of: Science (core subject), History, Geography, Art and Design and DT.

 Outdoor Learning and Forest School

 Forest School is a holistic approach to learning, incorporating children’s individuality and develops their skills for lifelong learning.
 Forest School explores the outdoors and the natural environment with practical, useful activities all year round.
 It develops peer learning with the adults providing support and enabling activities to take place.
 The child’s interest will be at the heart of any activity.
 Forest School aims to assist with the SMSC development of children, however, the overarching aim of outdoor learning is to utilise the school grounds to enhance the childrens’ learning.
 Teachers are aware that certain learning activities lend themselves well to be delivered in an outdoors environment.
 For example, in English, the children might use their senses to describe the sounds, sights and smells of autumn for the benefit of their descriptive writing.
-Similarly, in History, we can use the space available on the playground to construct a scaled timeline of human history to heighten children’s understanding of chronology.
+They use a designated gardening plot to enhance their scientific knowledge of plants and growth.